GothenburgBitFactory/tw.org/content/docs/commands/modify.md

 ## Configuration

-Taskwarrior has a \'bulk\' threshold, which defaults to three tasks.
+Taskwarrior has a 'bulk' threshold, which defaults to three tasks.
 If you attempt to modify more than three tasks in one command, then additional confirmation is needed:

 ```